What is Zero Trust?

 How does zero trust work?

 Your signature key is not just another password.
-When you deploy the GoTo Resolve application on a remote computer, your key creates a link between you and the device.
+When you deploy the GoTo application on a remote computer, your key creates a link between you and the device.
 This signature key uniquely identifies you.
 It essentially signs (encrypts) every command that you send to your deployed remote devices that, in turn, can be 100% sure that it is you who sent those commands.

 What if I have access to multiple GoTo Resolve accounts?